-Exhibit 2: Energy Market Daily
+Exhibit 1: Energy Market Daily

-- PJM clears the Synchronized Reserve and Regulation markets on an hourly basis.
-The following is the timeline by which this hourly clearing is accomplished: - Sixty (60) minutes prior to the operating hour PJM executes the Ancillary Services Optimizer (ASO).
-The ASO jointly optimizes Energy, Synchronized Reserves, Non-Synchronized Reserves and Regulation based on forecasted system conditions to determine an economic set of inflexible reserve resources to commit for the operating hour.
+- PJM clears the Real-time Reserve and Regulation markets on an hourly basis.
+The following is the timeline by which this hourly clearing is accomplished: - o Sixty (60) minutes prior to the operating hour PJM executes the Ancillary Services Optimizer (ASO).
+The ASO jointly optimizes Energy, Synchronized Reserves, Non-Synchronized Reserves, Secondary Reserves and Regulation based on forecasted system conditions to determine an economic set of inflexible reserve resources to commit for the operating hour.

-The data that needs to be submitted by PJM Members to participate in the Day-ahead Energy, Synchronized Reserve, and Regulation Markets is described in detail in the Markets Database Dictionary.
+The data that needs to be submitted by PJM Members to participate in the Day-ahead Energy Real-time Energy, Reserve, and Regulation Markets is described in detail in the Markets Database Dictionary.